 Welcome to the DuVal Lab

-Our research interests lie in the fields of behavioral ecology, population genetics, and in the role of sexual selection in evolutionary change.
-Members of the lab currently study the ways that multiple selective forces shape cooperation and competition in vertebrate groups, especially in birds.
+Our research focuses on behavioral ecology, population genetics, and in the role of sexual selection in evolutionary change.
+Members of the lab study how multiple selective forces shape cooperation and competition in vertebrate groups, particularly birds.
+We also investigate how social context influences behavior.
+A developing research area applies machine learning tools to reduce human bias in quantifying interactions, allowing objective evaluation into how the multidimensional courtship displays of manakins relate to reproductive success and how they change over time.

 To date, many lab projects have used the lance-tailed manakin (Chiroxiphia lanceolata) as a model system.
 We also collaborate locally on research investigating cooperatively breeding brown-headed nuthatches (Sitta pusilla).